Professor Roald Hoffmann, Nobel Laureate (Chemistry)

 Professor Hoffmann is currently Professor Emeritus of Chemistry at Cornell University.

 In 1981, Hoffmann was the recipient of the Nobel Prize in Chemistry for his work on course of chemical reactions.
 Other notable rewards include: National Medal of Science (1983), Priestley Medal (1990) and the Lomonosov Gold Medal (2011).
 He is a member of the National Academy of Sciences and a Foreign Fellow of the Royal Society.
 Hoffmann is best known for introducing quantum mechanical ideas to organic, inorganic, and solid state chemistry.

-Professor Stephen O’Brien, Chief Scientific Advisor, Member of Scientific Advisory Committee
+Professor Stephen O’Brien, The City University of New York, Scientific Advisory Board

-Focus industries: Materials, clean technology, energy technology, power electronics, capacitors and transistors, LEDs, semiconductor electronics, chemicals, coatings, materials manufacturing.
-Experience in technology transfer, tech start-ups, intellectual property, financial structuring, small business innovation, consulting.
+Steve is focused on materials for clean energy technology, power electronics, capacitors and transistors, LEDs, semiconductor electronics, chemicals, coatings, and materials manufacturing.
+He is experienced in technology transfer, tech start-ups, intellectual property, financial structuring, small business innovation, consulting.